Alessio Scarchilli

 Alessio Scarchilli (born September 10, 1972) is a retired Italian professional football player.
 He played for 6 seasons (93 games, 10 goals) in the Serie A for A.S.
 Roma, U.C.
 Sampdoria and most notably for Torino F.C.
 He played in the UEFA Cup for Roma and Sampdoria.

+Scarchilli began playing football in A.S.
+Roma's youth system.
+After graduating to the club's senior side, Scarchilli made his Serie B debut with U.S. Lecce while out on loan from Roma.
+After he helped Lecce earn promotion to Serie A during the 1992–93 season, Scarchilli returned to Roma.

 He represented Italy in the 1994 UEFA European Under-21 Football Championship.

 Currently, he works as a TV commentator on a channel dedicated to A.S.
 Roma.